-The CARPENTER HOUSE, 60 South Main Street, is a fine example of early Federal style.
+The CARPENTER HOUSE, 60 South Main Street, is a fine example of early Federal 22 Main Street, is a fine example of early Federa style.
 It was built around 1816 as the home of Dan Carpenter, Waterbury's first lawyer.
 Carpenter built his first house about 1805 which is said to be the rear of the existing house.
 The two-and-a-half story, five-bay house, has a shallow, pitched roof.
-The front entry is topped by a semicircular fanlight with an elaborate surround of two pairs of broad fluted pilasters, each pair enclosing double-hung six over six sidelights.
+The front entry is topped by a campicipation for a picture of the analysis of the entry is topped by a semicircular fanlight with an elaborate surround of two pairs of broad fluted pilasters, each pair enclosing double-hung six over six sidelights.
 The interior was converted to office space in 1995, but the exterior is maintained in its original 1816 style.